ashleymutangiri/africa-payment-gateway/README.md

 # Payment gateway setup

-Supposed to be africa's paymebt gateway for all methods
+Supposed to be africa's payment gateway for all methods